bsyy6/buffers/README.md

 ## Buffer structure

-The `Buffer` structure represents a circular buffer.
+The `Buffer` structure represents a standard circular buffer.
 It contains the following fields:

 - `void *array`: This is a pointer to the array that is used as the buffer.
 - `uint8_t elementSize`: This field represents the size (in bytes) of each element in the buffer.